kratapps/one-logger-kratapps-com/docs/docs/api/log-lifecycle.md

 }
 ```

-**Apex trigger logger initialization**
+**Apex trigger logger**

 Similar to the Apex class, the trigger logger will be initialized simply with `getTriggerLogger`.

-> ⚠ A trigger code is a top-level Apex, and its code should be wrapped in a try-catch-finally block with error logging and publishing.
+> ⚠ A trigger code is a [top-level Apex](top-level-apex.md), and its code should be wrapped in a try-catch-finally block with error logging and publishing.
-> The exception should be rethrown in a unit test to roll back the transaction.
+> The exception should be rethrown to roll back the transaction.

 ```apex
 trigger AccountTrigger on Account(before insert) {